 At Wabash, areas of concentration allow students to pursue their interests in disciplines outside the College’s major and minor offerings.
-An area of concentration — available in Gender Studies, International Studies, Multicultural American Studies, and Teacher Education — consists of a collection of courses from several departments.
+An area of concentration — available in Asian Studies, Gender Studies, International Studies, Multicultural American Studies, and Teacher Education — consists of a collection of courses from several departments.

 All Wabash freshmen take two all-college courses.
 The first, Freshman Tutorial, is taught in the fall semester and introduces students to academic life at Wabash.
 Topics vary with individual instructors and are usually interdisciplinary and non-tradition.
 Recent Tutorials have covered the history of baseball in American life, the art of interactive media (video games), men and masculinity, and Homer’s Iliad, to name a few.
 In the spring semester, all freshmen take Enduring Questions, a colloquium devoted to engaging students with fundamental questions of humanity from multiple perspectives.
 Both courses teach students to read critically, write clearly, and communicate effectively.